chen1415-UNSW/COMP9900/README.md

 ![front page](https://github.com/Yikhan/ImageHost/blob/master/Block%20Business/FrontPage.png?raw=true)

 ## Initialization:
 The project is based on Node.js, which requires NPM environment to install all needed package.
+You need to install Node.js and NPM in the first place.

 Start terminal at the root directory.
 Run:

 ``` command